svenklemm/grafana/docs/sources/features/datasources/postgres.md

 You find the PostgreSQL query editor in the metrics tab in Graph or Singlestat panel's edit mode.
 You enter edit mode by clicking the panel title, then edit.

+The query editor has a link named `Generated SQL` that shows up after a query as been executed, while in panel edit mode.
+Click on it and it will expand and show the raw interpolated SQL string that was executed.

 ### Select table, time column and metric column (FROM)

 When you enter edit mode for the first time or add a new query Grafana will try to prefill the query builder with the first table that has a timestamp column and a numeric column.

-In the FROM field Grafana will suggest tables that are in the `search_path` of the database user.
+In the FROM field, Grafana will suggest tables that are in the `search_path` of the database user.
 To select a table or view not in your `search_path` you can manually enter a fully qualified name (schema.table) like `public.metrics`.

-Time column is the name of the column holding your time values.

-Selecting a metric column is optional.
-The value of the metric column will be used as series name in Grafana.
+The Time column field refers to the name of the column holding your time values.
+Selecting a value for the Metric column field is optional.
+If a value is selected, the Metric column field will be used as the series name.

 The metric column suggestions will only contain columns with a text datatype (char,varchar,text).
 If you want to a column with a different datatype as metric column you may enter with the column name with cast: `ip::text`.
 You may also enter arbitrary SQL expressions in the metric column field that evaluate to a text datatype like